fa7i3/Danceability-for-Spotify-Songs/README.md

 #### Predicted vs Actual Values for Machine Learning
 The line chart shows the actual and predicted values over the years
 * x-axis represents the Year field;
-* y-axis on the left represnts Y Actual;
+* y-axis on the left represents Y Actual;
 * y-axis on the right represents Y Pred;
 * The legend shows that the blue line represents Y Actual and
 * the orange line represents Y Pred.